google/gvisor/content/docs/architecture_guide/_index.md

 title = "Architecture Guide"
 weight = 20
 +++
-gVisor provides a fully-virtualized environment in order to sandbox untrusted containers.
+gVisor provides a virtualized environment in order to sandbox untrusted containers.
 The system interfaces normally implemented by the host kernel are moved into a distinct, per-sandbox user space kernel in order to minimize the risk of an exploit.  gVisor does not introduce large fixed overheads however,